 The most visible vestige of samurai culture remaining in Japan today is budo the traditional martial arts.
-Considering the tremendous international popularity of martial arts suchas judo and karate, budo is undoubtedly one of Japan's mostsuccessful cultural exports.
+Considering the tremendous international popularity of martial arts such as judo and karate, budo is undoubtedly one of Japan's most successful cultural exports.
 People around the world practice these arts not only for self-defence or as sports, but also as a pursuit for spiritual development and enlightenment.
 This course will offer the student an insight into the history of the Japanese martial arts with actual hands-on experience.
 The first three lectures will be conducted in the classroom and the remainder will be conducted in the gymnasium where students will be given an introduction into the art of kendo.
 Each class will commence with a lecture on an important concept followed with a practical lesson.
 Schedule permitting, the students will be given the opportunity to sit in an actual grading examination.
-(For safety reasons student numbers will be limited to 25 people).